When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 February

-Despite the cooler temperatures, it’s a great month to enjoy the outdoors in Seoul.
-Avoid travelling around Korean Lunar New Year (Seollal).
+My only word of advice?
+Avoid travelling around the Korean Lunar New Year (Seollal).
 It generally falls somewhere between late January and mid-February.
-Korean Lunar New Year is one of the busy times of year to travel in South Korea.
+The Korean Lunar New Year is one of the busiest times of year to travel in South Korea.

 • Rainfall: 25 mm